How do you put the bale in the Slow Bale Buddy?

 How Long will the Slow Bale Buddy last?

 The Slow Bale Buddy is made of 100% nylon, and is heat shrunk to ensure a tight durable weave.
 Nylon is naturally rot, stain and UV resistant as well as being incredibly strong.
 All the seams are double bound and reinforced with nylon binding.
-The safety fastener is made with tough HPE plastic and can withstand 5000 pounds of pressure.
-If small holes are repaired promptly, it should last at least 3 years with continuous use.
+The safety fastener is made with tough HPDE plastic and can withstand 5000 pounds of pressure.
+If small holes are repaired promptly, it should last at least 3 to 5 years with continuous use.

 What is the difference in hay savings between the Slow Bale buddy and the Big Bale Buddy?